 When you take CBD oil with Lorazepam, you will most likely induce a mechanism called ‘competitive inhibition’.
-This is where different medication taken together compete for the same metabolic enzymes in your liver.
-In this case the competition is between CBD, THC and Lorazepam.
+This is where different medications are taken together to compete for the same metabolic enzymes in your liver.
+In this case, the competition is between CBD, THC, and Lorazepam.

 The next risk you face is experiencing liver failure.
 Liver failure is described as a loss of liver function caused by a multitude of reasons.
 Some of the causes related to our topic include prescription drug use, herbal supplements, toxins, and over-taxing your liver function to name only a few.
 Liver failure occurs when liver cells are damaged and can no longer perform their function.
 The symptoms of liver failure include:

 - Jaundice (yellowing of your skin and eyeballs)